 With hard courts now accounting for over 60% of installations globally, the choice between standard acrylic courts and cushioned tennis court surfaces has become increasingly relevant.
 Recent industry data shows cushioned courts can reduce impact forces by up to 15%, helping prevent injuries and extend player longevity.

-After completing more than 1,000 successful projects across 24 states, our team has seen firsthand how surface choice affects player satisfaction and facility success.
-This guide combines industry expertise with insights from our production manager, Lupita Ortiz, to help you make an informed decision.
+After completing more than 1,000 successful projects across 25+ states, our team has seen firsthand how surface choice affects player satisfaction and facility success.

 🏆 Ready to explore tennis court surface options for your facility?
 Contact us for a free on-site assessment.